 Alimony for Qualified/Working Women

-We live in the times when empowered, educated and professionally competent women will not take any shit from Men folks.
-So if needed she isn’t reluctant to divorce and live independently.
 As per a report released by the UN in the year 2019-20, the divorce rate in India has doubled though it is 1.1% of the total population (Sharma, 2019).
-Thus came the bi-product of Sec 498-A of IPC and Hindu Marriage Act, the misuse of alimony by fit to work or qualified women in India.
+Could this come as the bi-product of Sec 498-A of IPC and Hindu Marriage Act, for the misuse of alimony by fit-to-work or qualified women in India?
 In the year 2015, the Mumbai family court had pulled up a woman for trying to take undue advantage of the law and using it against her ex-husband.
 She was sitting idle for 2 years (Chindarkar, 2015).
 Supreme Court in the year 2017 outlined that a woman will be entitled to alimony if she fails to sustain herself.
 In recent times, when educated women are moving up the ladder in the professional spaces, the alimony for maintenance requires deliberation on its right usage and to deserving women.

 Male Domestic Violence